Speak with a member of our team

 Most Navitas at UMass Dartmouth students live on campus during their studies in the pathways programs.
 Living on campus in the residence halls is a highlight of the American college experience, helping you to grow as an individual, enjoy a sense of community, and achieve academic success, while offering a dynamic social experience and many conveniences.

 All Undergraduate Pathway Program (UPP) students are required to live on campus during the Undergraduate Pathway Program with Navitas.
-You will need to complete the 12 Month Navitas UPP Housing Contract.
+You will need to complete the UPP Summer Housing Contract.
 Please be sure to complete this and email it back to us, at least one month prior to your arrival, so that we can make necessary arrangements for your housing on campus.